Tax Problems Don't Solve Themselves

 Rex has had a long career in the tax field and he knows how to navigate the various tax entities to get things done.
 Rex knows how to cut the red tape required to move his clients’ tax matters forward and make continual progress towards a permanent resolution.

-Since 2005, Rex Halverson & Associates has specialized in tax controversies (Audits and Appeals), transactional advice, and tax credits but his expertise includes income, franchise, sales and use, property, payroll, fuel and business license tax matters.
+Since 2005, Rex Halverson & Associates has specialized in tax controversies (Audits and Appeals), transactional advice, and tax credits and his breadth of experience includes income, franchise, sales and use, property, payroll, fuel and business license tax matters.

 What Clients Say About Us